We mobilize students to provide access to education for girls without it.

 We are a new kind of non-profit, run entirely by full-time students.
 The organization was founded in 2006 by three young Harvard women when they realized the world under-invests in girls.
 Since then, true to the mission of making education more accessible for women across the globe, Circle of Women has built sustainable secondary schools in six different countries.

-To date, Circle of Women has completed 8 projects in 6 countries: Afghanistan, India, Kenya, Malawi, Pakistan, and Tanzania.
+To date, Circle of Women has completed 10 traditional infrastructure projects in 6 countries: Afghanistan, India, Kenya, Malawi, Pakistan, Tanzania, and Peru.
 We have 12 active chapters in high schools, universities, and cities across the country.
 In creating these chapters, Circle cultivates a new generation of global citizens by providing chapter members with hands-on experience in organizational management, fundraising, and project management.